IndigoUnited/js-dejavu/README.md

  * Interface usage example

 A class that implements an interface must define all the interface methods.
-You define that a class must implement an interface by specifying it in the Implements keyword.
+You define that a class implements an interface by specifying it in the Implements keyword.
 The Implements keyword can be an interface or an array of interfaces.
-If a class does not implement all the interface methods, then a friendly error is thrown.
+If a class does not implement all the interface(s) methods, then a friendly error is thrown.
 Bellow there is an example of an EventsEmitter class that implements the EventsInterface.

 ```js